erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 Difficulty: Intermediate
 Author: [Erik Lönroth](http://eriklonroth.com)

+## Warning: Work In Progress
+This tutorial is in the making, feel to test and help me to improve it.

+Note!
+Currently, [layer-snap] also need patching.
+I have made a PR to make this all work nicely.
+See: https://github.com/stub42/layer-snap/pull/19  @stub  *hint*

+All code for the charm can be found here: https://github.com/erik78se/layer-pyapp-snapped

 ## Preparations
 1. You should have completed the first beginner tutorial [Part 1], [Part 2], [Part 3] before taking this tutorial.
 2. Use juju 2.4 or greater.
 3. charm-tools 2.4.4 or above or builds will fail.

-Note!
-Currently, [layer-snap] also need patching to make this all work.
-See:

 Its good if you know how to create your own SNAP, but its not needed.
 [You can learn SNAP:ing here].

 ## What you will learn
 * Understand why [SNAP:s] are useful in a JUJU context.
 * Create a simple juju charm with "[layer-snap]"
-* Implementing a "[juju-action]" to interact with the SNAP application.

 ## Why juju charms + SNAP ?
 SNAP packages are universal to any linux distribution.
 This means that you can deploy your application on ANY linux distribution without having to re-package for each distro.